 Senior High Band Camp

-Girls Dorm: Paine Hall #11 on the campus map below
+Girls Dorm: Paine Residence Hall #11 on the map

-Boys Dorm: Brown Hall #7 on the campus map below
+Boys Dorm: Turner Residence Hall #10 on the map

-NEW this year: SWIMMING!
+We will be SWIMMING again this year!
 Don't forget your swim suit!

 Monday: wear your school t-shirt